The University of Sydney fosters an inclusive campus environment where everyone in our community has the right to feel safe and supported.

 On 1 August 2018, the University adopted a dedicated Student Sexual Misconduct Policy 2018, which details how the University can best support survivors, protect confidentiality and eliminate unacceptable behaviour that does not reflect the values of this University.
 On 6 October 2020, the University adopted a dedicated Staff Sexual Misconduct Policy 2020.

 The University has reviewed how we manage complaints (including reporting incidents of sexual violence) and investigations; and updated our student discipline rules to allow us to undertake investigations in a much more timely fashion, while preserving due process.

 We’ve placed the needs of student survivors of sexual assault at the forefront of our revised processes, implementing a new complaints handling system that allows us to be far more transparent about the process, how long it might take, key milestones, and what to expect.
 Specially trained case managers prioritise complaints about an unwanted sexual experience, and contact the complainant within 24 hours.

 Amendments to the University website were made to improve access to important resources for incident reporting and accessing support.
-The revised websites make it easier to find and use resources such as an online complaints portal, support services for survivors, emergency information and procedures, sexual health and consent information as well as external links to assistance providers such as Rape and Domestic Violence Services Australia and 1800 RESPECT.
+The revised websites make it easier to find and use resources such as a dedicated online portal for disclosures of sexual assault and harassment, an online complaints portal, support services for survivors, emergency information and procedures, sexual health and consent information as well as external links to assistance providers such as Rape and Domestic Violence Services Australia and 1800 RESPECT.

 Specific resources have been produced to help all staff members know what to do in particular situations and how to appropriately assist students in distress.
 A dedicated section on the staff intranet contains key information, an in-depth guide, instructional video and links to internal and external support services.